dsakovych/project_template/README.md

 ## How to run?
 Before starting using docker in this project go to the root of this project.
 All paths of scripts are related to the root of project
-There are several scripts to manage project on UNIX

 |                             Description                        | UNIX                                      |
 |----------------------------------------------------------------|:-----------------------------------------:|